Current Ministry Location: Maryknoll Sisters Center-Maryknoll, NY

 Assigned to Tanzania in 1957, Sister Catherine taught in Morogoro, Mwanza, and Bukoba, where she was headmistress.
 These were the three schools administered by the Maryknoll Sisters.
 Sister Catherine then taught in Moshi where she was one of the first Maryknoll Sisters to work in a government secondary school.
 In 1975, Sister Catherine was one of the pioneers of an experimental secondary school in Nangwa Village, Babati, started at the request of President Nyerere, to give skills to local girls enabling them to help their villages.

-From the 1995 Rwandan genocide to 2002, Sister Katie worked with the Jesuit Refugee Service (JRS), becoming Country Director for JRS in Tanzania in 1997, working with refugees from Burundi, Rwanda and Zaire.
+From the 1995 Rwandan genocide to 2002, Sister Catherine worked with the Jesuit Refugee Service (JRS), becoming Country Director for JRS in Tanzania in 1997, working with refugees from Burundi, Rwanda and Zaire.
 Her work included frequent visits to the camps and attending meetings of other JRS workers in Kenya, Ethiopia, Uganda and Zimbabwe.
-Sister Katie’s most memorable visit was an in-service training seminar in Rwanda where each day held lasting images and memories.
+Sister Catherine’s most memorable visit was an in-service training seminar in Rwanda where each day held lasting images and memories.
 The horror of the genocide was evident everywhere.